PStreiffer/Error-Calculator/README.md

 - functions with longer names take priority over shorter ones.
 For instance, 'arccos' will be recognized before 'cos'.
 - all functions must be followed by a valid set of parentheses to contain its arguments.
 - implicit functions and implicit variable definitions are not supported.
 - some functions are predefined.
 A full list of these may be found in varlist.h, along with a list of predefined variables.
 These may be altered and will automatically be recognized, should you choose to add more default functions/variables or remove those already there.
-WARNING: some operations may not be supported, such as csc, sec, and cot, along with hyperbolic functions.
-A list of all functions currently supported may be found further down in this document.
+WARNING: some operations are not supported, such as csc, sec, and cot, and the hyperbolic functions.
+A list of all functions currently supported may be found further below.
-- variables defined first take precedent.
+- variables defined first take precedent, but variables with the same name will be replaced with the one most recently created.
 - separate arguments in functions by commas.

 Erratta